WELCOME TO GIRLS' BASKETBALL

 Lindsay Oblitey (2014) Virginia Tech

 Marlena Tremba (2013) William & Mary

 Lauren Cox (2013) Christopher Newport University

 About Paul VI High School Girls’ Basketball Program

 The Paul VI (PVI) Catholic High School Girls’ Basketball Program is one of the top programs in the country.
 They are a member of the Washington Catholic Athletic Conference (WCAC), the nation’s most competitive high school basketball conference and the Virginia Independent Schools Athletic Association (VISAA).

-PVI players excel in the classroom and on the basketball court.
-They receive a well-rounded education from a top rated high school which prepares them for success in college and beyond.
-PVI was recognized by The Cardinal Newman Society as one of the Top 50 Catholic High Schools in the nation. http://www.paulvi.net/Top50.
+PVI is a top-rated high school that prepares students for success in college and beyond.
 The school's curriculum includes dual enrollment college courses and an advance placement program (AP).
 On average, AP scores earned by PVI students were approximately 20% higher than those of Fairfax County Public High School students.
 Over the past 5 years, PVI has numerically benchmarked its college acceptance rates and has virtually a 100% acceptance rate when compared to like students in other private and public schools.